wp-blocks/cf7-antispam/README.md

 ##### Additional dependencies

 This plugin extends the functionality of Contact Form 7 and Flamingo.
 Both plugins should also be installed in your development environment.
-If using `wp-env`, this is automatically.
+If you are using `wp-env`, both plugins will be automatically installed.

 #### Starting the local development environment